Port Mourant

 Port Mourant is a town on the Atlantic coast in East Berbice-Corentyne, Guyana.
 It is the birthplace of the late president Cheddi Jagan as well as many of Guyana's most famous cricketers.
 Port Mourant was originally a sugar estate.
 Many residents are self-employed, but the sugar industry continues to be a source of employment.

 Port Mourant is made up of 15 areas including Free Yard, Bound Yard, Portuguese Quarter, Bangladesh, Ankerville, Clifton, Tain, Miss Phoebe and John’s.
 Bound Yard was named for the indentured labourers who lived there, and when their contracts were finished, they moved to Free Yard.
 Neighboring areas include Rose Hall town and Bloomfield village.
+Port Mourant is named after Stephen Mourant, who founded the cotton plantation that later became the Port Mourant Sugar Estate.

 History

 The Port Mourant sugar estate was situated in what was historically called the Corantyne district.
-By the mid 20th century, this district was considered the more prosperous of the sugar-growing regions, the largest producer of rice, and the five estates also supported a wider array of services independent from the sugar industry which were all centered at Port Mourant.
+Through the progressive reforms of J.C.
+Gibson, by the mid 20th century, this district was considered the more prosperous of the sugar-growing regions, the largest producer of rice, and the five estates also supported a wider array of services independent from the sugar industry which were all centered at Port Mourant.
 Residents were mostly Indo-Guyanese, with a small number of Afro-Guyanese people.
 The town had its own factory for processing sugar cane until it closed in 1955.

 Education

 The village has nursery schools at Tain, Ankerville and Port Mourant.
 Primary schools are in Tain and Port Mourant (formerly Anglican Elementary).

 Secondary schools include Joseph Chamberlain Chandisingh Secondary (formerly Corentyne High School, Est.1938), Port Mourant Secondary (formerly Roman Catholic Elementary), and Corentyne Comprehensive High School (formerly 'Compre'/Rudra Nath High).

 Tertiary education includes an extension of the University of Guyana at Tain since November 2000, and the GuySuCo Apprentice Training Centre.

-RN Persaud High School (Sideline Dam), now defunct, was the very first secondary school in Berbice.
+RN Persaud High School (Sideline Dam), now defunct, was the first secondary school in Berbice.